Transportation around Prague

 Autorka: Caty Shiflett

-There are many ways to get around Prague.
-Each of them has its advantages and disadvantages.
+There are many ways to get around Prague, each with its own pros and cons.
 Here are our recommendations.

 Public Transport

-Public transport in Prague is fantastic – Time Out even ranked it the second best in the world.
-Sure, it might get stuffy in the summer and not all passengers smell like Chanel No. 5, but it’s affordable, on time, and gets you almost everywhere.
-Even at night, although the night lines have different numbers and routes.
+Public transport in Prague is excellent—according to Time Out, it’s even the second best in the world.
+In summer it can get hot and not everyone smells like Chanel No. 5, but it’s affordable, reliable, and will get you pretty much anywhere.
+Even at night, although night lines have different numbers and routes.

-• The validity of the ticket is calculated from the moment of its activation.
-You probably don’t carry cash and won’t want to buy paper tickets from a machine.
-Simply download the PID Lítačka app, where you can search for individual connections and buy tickets.
-You can choose whether the ticket should be valid immediately after purchase or manually activate it later when you use public transport.
+• Ticket validity starts from the moment of activation.
+You probably won’t be carrying cash or want to buy paper tickets from machines.
+Simply download the PID Lítačka app, where you can search for connections and buy tickets—you can choose whether the ticket becomes valid immediately after purchase or activate it later when you actually use public transport.
 The IDOS app or Google Maps also work well.

-• In trams, selected city buses, and metro station vestibules, you’ll find mobile self-service ticketing machines—just look for the orange contactless terminals.
-You can purchase your ticket by tapping your card or phone.
+• In trams, selected city buses, and metro station halls, you’ll find mobile self-service ticket machines (the orange contactless payment terminals), where you can pay for your ticket by card.
 The ticket becomes valid immediately upon purchase.

 Own Car